pr-Dutta/PermissionDemo/README.md

 # permission-demo
-In this repository I created a mini project to Demonstrate How to access permissions on Android.
-I used KOTLIN to make it.
+It demonstrate How to access permissions on Android.